1941–42 Northern Rugby Football League Wartime Emergency League season

 The 1941–42 Northern Rugby Football Union season was the third season of the rugby league’s Wartime Emergency League necessitated by the Second World War.
-With fewer clubs than the previous season the Rugby Football League (RFL) took the decision to amalgamate the two county leagues (Yorkshire and Lancashire) into one joint league.
+With fewer clubs than the previous season the Rugby Football League (RFL) decided to amalgamate the two county leagues (Yorkshire and Lancashire) into one joint league.
 The season started with 18 clubs but finished with 17 after Broughton Rangers withdrew in January 1942.
 The single division championship was won by Dewsbury, who had finished the season in first position and then defeated Bradford Northern in the play-off final.

 The Challenge Cup was won by Leeds while Bradford Northern won the Yorkshire Cup, the Lancashire Cup was not played.

 Pre-season developments

 The RFL annual general meeting was held on 11 June 1941 and with four clubs confirming that they would not enter the league for 1941–42 and a further five unsure about participating, the RFL indicated that a single division championship would be played.
 The clubs confirming that they would not be playing were Salford, Warrington (both of whom had withdrawn from the league part way through the previous season), Widnes and Rochdale Hornets (neither of which had entered the previous season).
 The five unconfirmed teams were Hull Kingston Rovers, Barrow (neither of which had entered the previous season), Leigh, Liverpool Stanley and Broughton Rangers (who had filled the bottom three places in the previous season's Lancashire league).

 The Rugby League Council confirmed the decision to have a single league at its meeting at the end of July.
 By the time of the council meeting on 31 July three of the five undecided teams confirmed that they would not be participating, Hull Kingston Rovers, Barrow and Liverpool Stanley.
 Broughton Rangers decided to play while Leigh were still undecided.
 Among the Yorkshire clubs, Hull F.C. and Castleford still had to confirm their places.
 While Hull and Castleford confirmed their continued entry, the RFL declined Leigh's application.
 Leigh had vacated their Mather Lane and moved into the ground of Hindsford AFC, the RFL did not consider that the Hindsford ground was good enough for first class matches.
 Leigh appealed the decision but the appeal was refused as the ground wasn't of the required standard and the club had not submitted their original application until after the fixtures for the season had already been arranged.

 The league therefore comprised the 14 teams from Yorkshire who had competed in 1940-41 and four from Lancashire; Broughton Rangers, Wigan, Oldham and St Helens.

 In other developments, the RFL announced that players of non-playing clubs were entitled to play for other teams under the guest rules introduced in the first season of the war, without any payment being paid to the parent club.
 Three representative games were also planned; an international between England and Wales, a Lancashire v Yorkshire game, and a Rugby League XIII against a Services XIII.